Dior reimagines feminist fashion in history in Paris show

 AP Fashion Writer

-As editors entered filing past myriad masterpieces, many expressed relief that the French government has ruled the face mask to no longer be obligatory at fashion shows.
+As editors busily filed past myriad masterpieces, some expressed relief that the French government ruled the face mask to no longer be obligatory at shows.

-Yet despite the glamor and optimistic moments, the conflict in Ukraine was still not far from fashion insiders’ minds and the Paris Fashion Federation offered a rare statement in support of freedom.
+Yet despite the glamor and optimistic moments, the conflict in Ukraine was not far from fashion insiders’ minds — the Paris Fashion Federation having offered a rare statement in support of freedom.

 A silver bar jacket had dark sporty ribs.
 Corset-like tops had fastenings made of plastic toggles, in one of a multitude of fashion forward touches.
 A black perforated corset was stiff and impenetrable.